oracle-livelabs/database/kubernetes-for-oracledbas/deploy-application/deploy-application.md

 ## Task 6: Deploy the Application

-You now have a single manifest that will deploy everything you need for your application, apply it and watch it come to life:
+You now have a single *manifest file* that will deploy everything you need for your application, apply it and watch it come to life:

 ~~~bash
 <copy>